Tzu-Huan/Pipeline-simulate/README.md

-This program will have four pipeline registers (IF, ID, EX, MEM, and WB), which you will set up as structures with a READ and a WRITE version for each.
+This program will have four pipeline registers (IF, ID, EX, MEM, and WB), which will set up as structures with a READ and a WRITE version for each.
 Each pipeline register's structure will be different and will be based on the information being passed from the previous stage (just like in the real world)